Performance Appraisal Forms

 It’s an organization’s choice of what to include in a performance appraisal.
 However, there are a few standard, typical elements to consider as you build your company’s performance assessment tools.
 First, include some demographic information, including the employee’s name, employee number, and a general overview of their job’s responsibilities and goals since their last appraisal.

 Adding a standardized rating scale, such as a five-point Likert scale, ensures that employees understand how they are being assessed, what the expectations are, and how they are measuring up.
-Competency and role-based assessments should always be included in a performance appraisal to make sure that you’re not only appraising behavior but also role-specific projects and issues in their work.
+Competency and role-based assessments should always be included in a performance appraisal to ensure that you’re appraising behavior and role-specific projects and issues in their work.

 Self-evaluation that allows an employee to engage with the process and share their own insight into the process is essential.
-Furthermore, goals that provide employees and managers the opportunity to talk about where they see their future in the company should also be included.
+Furthermore, goals that allow employees and managers to talk about where they see their future in the company should also be included.

 The final consideration that you should include in a performance appraisal is an employee development plan.
 Build career learning and development pathways that allow an employee to engage both in their past behavior, as it relates to their performance, as well as what the future might hold for their career and their performance.